armchairancap/xx-substrate-payctl/README.md

 The payment command requires to sign the extrinsic. _SigningAccount_ is used to specify the account used for the signature, while the secret to generate the key could be specified in tree ways; _SigningMnemonic_, _SigningSeed_ or _SigningUri_.

 1. Signing information must be secret.
-Be careful on not exposing the configuration file if it contains signing information.
+Be careful to not expose the configuration file if it contains signing information.
 2. Use a Signing Account with a small balance to sign petitions in order to minimize the impact of secret's leak.
 Do not use a validator account.
-3. Do not use validator (cMix) system's xx chain service to lower risk of node takeover.
+3. Do not use validator (cMix) system's xx chain service to lower the risk of node takeover.
 If you can't have a dedicated xx chain instance for payouts, use Gateway's xx chain service.

 If you don't want to store SigningMnemonic in a configuration file, that and other information can also be provided at run-time: